diogo-webber/vox-launcher/README.md

 <br><br><br><br><br>

-`Vox Launcher` is a Windows only dedicated server launcher, created with the aim of simplifying their creation and usage.
+A windows only launcher that simplify the creation and usage of dedicated servers.

 <br>

 ### Included features:
 - Buttons to **save**, **reset**, **rollback** and **stop** the server.
-- A screen that shows server logs and have a console for executing commands.
+- A screen that shows server logs and has a console for executing commands.
 - Shows information about the server, such as **number of players**, **day count**, **season** and **memory usage**.
-- Supports any number of shards.
+- Supports mods and any number of shards.

 <br>